 A security check is required prior to entering the House of Parliament.
 You must not enter the building with large bags, packages or objects capable of causing personal injury, such as pocket knives, knives, gas spray etc. It is forbidden to enter the building with weapons, firearms, ammunition, explosives, blasting agents or related devices, or any pyrotechnic devices.

-When entering the premises, visitors are only allowed to have in their hand luggage a colourless, non-alcoholic drink, liquid medication or other special food (e.g. baby food, baby formula) in a unbreakable plastic bottle of a maximum volume of 0.5 litres.
+When entering the premises, visitors are only allowed to have in their hand-luggage a colourless, non-alcoholic drink, liquid medication or other special food (e.g. baby food, baby formula) in an unbreakable plastic bottle of a maximum volume of 0.5 litres.
 This must be taken out of the baggage for a security check.
 Any bottles with a content, of a material or size different from the above must be left in the cloakroom.

 For the protection of the Holy Crown, it is strictly forbidden to take photographs in the great Dome Hall.
 However, taking pictures or using video cameras is allowed in other parts of the building.